 Tigers forward Anthony Hamburg and defensemen Alexander Kuqali generated RIT’s two goals.
 Moreover, Kuqali was the only player, from either team, to successfully execute on a power-play opportunity on Saturday, as Mercyhurst went 0-for-1 (0 shots) and RIT went 1-for-4 (14 shots).

-The fourteen shots during the power play highly contributed to RIT’s large shots on goal, edging the Lakers, 45-29.
+The 14 shots during the power play contributed to the disparity in shots on goal; RIT outshot the Lakers, 45-29.
 RIT junior goaltender Jordan Ruby, who replaced freshmen goaltender Mike Rotolo after starting the previous night, had 21 saves on the night.

 “We fired a lot of shots, but didn’t have enough good looks,” said RIT coach Wayne Wilson.
 “The weekend came down to a lot of little things, which was the difference.
 We have to keep a good mental frame and continue to compete hard.”